contentful/marketplace-partner-apps/apps/wxrks/README.md

    - Provide Connector Config UUID.
    - Select default workflows.
 5. In **Content Model Assignment**:
-   - Select the Content Types that should show the Bureau Works sidebar.
+   - Select the Content Types that should show the wxrks sidebar.
 6. Save/Install the app.

 ## Authentication Model